 I watched various Skillshare classes on lettering and Procreate – it is such a great resource.
 Unfortunately, there are not enough hours in a day to watch all the great tutorials they offer.
 I constantly scribble down new classes to watch in the future.
-Use this link to get two free months access and check out their classes.
+Use this link to get 14 days of free access to check out their classes.

 Social media has been an important part of connecting with friends, family and other artists.
 I enjoy sharing my colorful art on Instagram in the hopes of brightening someone’s day.
 I find inspiration from the artists I follow from around the world.

 I belong to quite a few private Facebook groups relating to art, pattern design, illustration, and licensing.
 The artists are supportive and are willing to share resources and advice.

 I decided to update my LinkedIn profile to reflect my illustration and surface pattern design efforts and successfully connected with many art directors and designers.
 I also connected with Jo Packham of Where Women Create and had a lovely messaging conversation with her about my “Safe at Home” illustration that was picked up by the United Nations.
 She said, “I love your pink house!”